wlzhang2020/wlzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am now a first-year Ph.D student from the School of Data Science at City University of Hong Kong, supervised by Prof.Xiangyu Zhao in AML Lab.
+I am now a first-year Ph.D student from the School of Data Science at City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in AML Lab.
 Before that, I got M.S. and B.Eng degree from Xian Jiaotong university in 2022 and 2019.

-My research interests focus on recommendation system spatiotemporal network model in smart grid and smart building.
+My research interests focus on recommendation system ,spatiotemporal network model in smart grid and smart building.

 For more information, please feel free to contact me.
-Email: Lee.XIAO-Peng@my.cityu.edu.hk , lixiaopeng2019@gmail.com
+Email: Lee.XIAO-Peng@my.cityu.edu.hk , lixiaopeng2019@gmail.com.